NauseatingBeans/Lore/README.md

 If you made it this far, congratulations.

-You now know more about Cambridge than any reasonable person should.https://github.com/NauseatingBeans/Lorehttps://github.com/NauseatingBeans/Lorehttps://github.com/NauseatingBeans/Lorehttps://github.com/NauseatingBeans/Lore
+You now know more about Cambridge than any reasonable person should: https://github.com/NauseatingBeans/Lore